Opera Australia Shows at Sydney Opera House in 2021

 OA’s Artistic Director Lyndon Terracini commented on the pandemic’s impact, saying: “It’s incredibly exciting to finally be announcing a season after the year we’ve had.
 It’s been really difficult but everyone has worked so hard to get us to this point where we can confidently move forward with our plans for the start of 2021.”

-Check out Opera Australia’s summer season below.
+Check out Opera Australia’s upcoming season below.